trufflesuite/trufflesuite.com/src/docs/drizzle/getting-started/using-drizzles-redux-store.md

 Add Reducers and Sagas to the Store
 -----------------------------------

-Drizzle gives you the option to add your reducers to it's redux store if you choose to use one redux store for your project.
+Drizzle gives you the option to add your reducers to its Redux store if you choose to use one `store` for your project.

-This snippet shows how to add your reducers,

 1. Import the drizzle dependencies.